 Many injuries are rooted in vigorous movement coupled with physical tension or infrequent exercise broken by long periods of being sedentary.
 The yoga approach works on many platforms both mentally and physically to ensure recovery is long lasting.
 It can deal with various conditions from neck and back pain to stress related issues or an athlete looking to safeguard against injury or prepare for competition.
 These sessions are also perfect for the yoga student who wishes to develop a personal practise best suited to their needs.

-Siobhan has a history of competing in various sports as well as training in yoga therapy modules, this coupled with 15years of teaching experience and a highly intuitive led approach leads to good results every time.
-Siobhan regularly gives private sessions for pregnancy, children, stress related issues, injuries and regular students looking to deepen their practise.
+Siobhan has a history of competing in various sports as well as training in yoga therapy modules, this coupled with a combination of 18 years teaching, 30 years practise and a highly intuitive led approach leads to good results every time.
+Siobhan regularly gives private sessions for pregnancy, children, stress related issues, injuries and regular students looking to deepen their practise or learn correct breathing habits to combat stress or respiratory disorders.
 Classes take between 45mins to 1hr and often includes a handout for home practise.